Raskelof/Talking-Stairs/README.md

 #### Supporting both WiFi and LoRA
 My first plan was to use LoRa as the sole wireless protocol to send notifications.
-As it turned out the signaling between my home and public TTN gatways and Helium gateways was too unreliable so I ended up adding a configurable fallback to use WiFi instead.
+As it turned out the signaling between my home and public TTN gatways and Helium gateways was too weak/unreliable so I ended up adding a configurable fallback to use WiFi instead.
 This can be easily configured in the configuration file described below.
 To make testing more convenient I've added confirmation messages to the built in OLED display which will display **"LoRa OK"** or **"WiFi OK"** if everything connects well.

 The choice of using LoRa as an optional communication method was simply based on my interest of learning more about this protocol.
 For my use case (installation indoors) it's not very reliable and I would recommend using WiFi instead if it's feasible.
 WiFI would also be without latency if you have the requirement to get the notifications in real time or close to real time.
 On the other hand if your enviroment is outdoors with good connectivity LoRa could be the preferred choice.